 If there are no catch blocks found, Dart propagates the exception up the call stack until a suitable catch block is found.
 If still a matching catch block is not found, then the program terminates.

-While function declaration is a way to declare a function, function expression is a way to define an anonymous function in Dart, meaning, the function does not have a name.
+While function declaration is a way to declare a function, function expression is a way to define an anonymous function in Dart, meaning the function does not have a name.
 Dart also supports named function expressions, but the function name is local to the function itself and is not accessible to the surrounding scope.

 The future can be in a completed and uncompleted state.